Minneapolis Institute of Art: History

 In 2015, the institute rebranded itself, dropping the final "s" from its name, to become the Minneapolis Institute of Art and encouraging the use of the nickname Mia instead of the acronym MIA.

 Kaywin Feldman became director and president of the institute in 2008.
 During her tenure, attendance doubled, digital access was emphasized, and social justice and equity programs were adopted.
+During Feldman's directorship she encouraged staff to put values into action, hosting the group MASS Action (Museum as Site for Social Action), co-founded at Mia and developing the Center for Empathy in the Visual Arts.
+These initiatives were discontinued by her successor and the staff members most involved were later fired or found their work untenable under new leadership.
 In December 2018, she was named to be the next director of the National Gallery of Art took that office in March 2019.

 In October 2019, Katherine Luber, formerly of the San Antonio Museum of Art, was named as the new director and president of Mia.

-In January 2024, Robert Cozzolino, a curator who had garnered praise for spotlighting underrepresented artists, was fired.
+In January 2024, Robert Cozzolino, a curator who had garnered praise for supporting underrepresented artists, was abruptly fired.
 This decision prompted accusations from former and current employees that the museum had become "a toxic environment for people of color" and their allies under Luber's leadership.
-Over 560 members of the city's art community and the broader art world, including David Lynch and Dyani White Hawk, signed an open letter of support in response to Cozzolino's firing.
+Over 560 members of the city's art community and the broader art world, including artists Sue Coe, David Lynch, Renée Stout, and Dyani White Hawk, and art historians such as Bridget R. Cooks and Mary D. Garrard signed an open letter of support in response to Cozzolino's firing.